 We must remember that current events, business missteps, and public opinion aren’t branding.
 A solid brand strategy will guide a company’s reaction to these things, but it shouldn’t be built around them.

 A bold business forges its own brand narrative and focuses inward, refining and aligning every operational detail to its brand promise.
 When things don’t go well, when expectations go unmet, there’s no identity chaos, just the calm of knowing what matters most: the values, goals, and practices that set them apart.
 Here, we find the roadmap to the one thing that customers crave most: Brand consistency.

 There’s a philosophical aspect of brand design, a search for truth that we may orient our creative efforts by.
 As brand designers, we want to know what people genuinely need and desire so that we can help businesses establish meaningful brand promises.
 When the promise is in place, we promote and maintain its meaning.
 The philosophical gives way to the practical.

 We live with the blessing-curse of limitless information.
 Our nicely wrapped design definitions mean little in the civic arena, where trending sentiments trump the manicured brand campaigns we create for clients.
 Perhaps we’re headed towards a day when businesses no longer have the nerve to proclaim unique promises, instead deferring to the public to define their brands?

 Let’s hope not.

 Bottom line: Branding’s changing.
 Now more than ever, brand channels, content types, and methods of promotion are in flux.
 One day it’s cool to plug your product with a puppy-face filter, the next day it’s not.
-As designers we need to equip our clients with strong brand visions that can stand up to scrutiny and maintain relevance amidst shifting attitudes and technology.
+As designers, we need to equip our clients with strong brand visions that can stand up to scrutiny and maintain relevance amid shifting attitudes and technology.